UPDATE – JULY 2020:

 With good customer ratings on independent review sites such as TrustPilot and Feefo, House Simple have won various awards at estate agency events over the past few years and seem to be quickly establishing themselves as one of the leading online estate agents in the UK.

-When looking at the bad points in our HouseSimple review, the most obvious one is that while they offer one of the cheapest ‘no sale, no fee’ prices around, that is the only price point they offer.
+When looking at the bad points in our Housesimple review, the most obvious one is that they only cover a small area of the country.
+Here’s a map which shows the areas they cover:

 This has allowed them to speed up their growth and improve their services significantly over the last year and they look to be heading towards challenging the market leaders in the very near future.

-We particularly like how HouseSimple are embracing new technology to sell properties with experiments such as conducting viewings over Facebook Live.
+However, we do like how Housesimple are embracing new technology to sell properties with experiments such as conducting viewings over Facebook Live.
 However, whether these are purely marketing gimmicks remains to be seen.

 We are big fans of online estate agents offering hosted viewings to better bridge the gap to traditional estate agencies.
-Our HouseSimple review has found not only does this agent offer unlimited hosted viewings for an additional fee of £295, they even allow you to buy them individually if it’s only half a dozen viewings or so that you need their help with.
+Our Housesimple review has found this agent offers unlimited hosted viewings for an additional fee of £315 which is pretty good value.

-All in all, HouseSimple is a solid choice if you are considering using an online estate agent.
-Their fees are low and they have some good customer reviews on the likes of TrustPilot and Feefo.
+All in all, Housesimple is a solid choice if you are considering using an online estate agent and live in an area they service.
+You can’t really do much better than free and they have some good customer reviews on the likes of TrustPilot and Feefo.

-So, HouseSimple are clearly one of the best options around, but, if you want to compare them to other agents, select one below to run a head-to-head comparison:
+So, Housesimple are clearly a reasonable option, but, if you want to compare them to other agents, select one below to run a head-to-head comparison: